andrewfrueh/BuzzBots/readme.md

-# BuzzBots: Unleash Your Creativity with Tiny, Buzzing Robots
+# BuzzBots: Unleash Your Creativity with Tiny, Buzzing Bristlebot Robots

 Bring your imagination to life with BuzzBots, a modular vibration-actuated toolkit that lets you build a bristlebot, a drawing creature, or any other vibrating robot you can dream up!